Sum1008/AI-Powered-Full-stack-Application/README.md

 ## Project Overview
 SpringAI is a backend application built with **Spring Boot** that integrates with OpenAI APIs to provide AI-powered services, including text generation, image creation, and recipe generation.
 This project demonstrates the use of AI models to solve real-world problems efficiently.
+Designed and implemented a scalable backend application to provide AI-driven services: text generation, image creation, and recipe generation.
+Integrated OpenAI APIs for leveraging GPT-based text generation and DALL-E for dynamic image creation

 ## Features
 1. **AI Text Generation**